 “As public officials, potential conflicts of interest caused by their wealth and assets are a public concern,” said Holman, the Public Citizen lobbyist.

-Kaz Komolafe and Farah Mohamed contributed to this article.
+David Kaz Komolafe and Farah Mohamed contributed to this report.